 In a tireless quest for constant improvement, Morse carefully studied proportions and angles and availed himself to the latest scientific knowledge of refraction in diamonds.
 By the end of his career and before the turn of the 20th century it is clear that Morse’s ideal angles were essentially the same as those prescribed by Tolkowsky decades later.

 Other jewelers would emerge in the early 1900’s offering diamonds based upon Morse’s parameters, including Tiffany & Co.
-The firm J.R.
-Woods and Sons, a high profile American jewelry supply house, began cutting diamonds based upon Morse’s teachings marketing them as “Scientific Cut”.
+J.R.
+Woods and Sons, a high profile American jewelry supply house began cutting diamonds based upon Morse’s teachings marketing them as “Scientific Cut”.

 Frank Wade was another pioneer who carried forth Morse’s work and was instrumental in teaching the scientific principles of diamond cutting.
 His influence in the gemological world in the early to mid 20th century was enormous.
 He embraced Tolkowsky’s work as good science and helped to validate it to the American diamond industry.
 His collaborative attitude may have propelled the myth that Tolkowsky’s work had given birth to the ideal cut diamond, even though Morse had worked it out many years before.
 An interesting point that Gilbertson makes is that because of events leading up to World War I, there was little direct contact between cutters in Europe and cutters in America.
 It is probable that Tolkowsky was not aware of the advances that Morse and other Americans had made at the time he published his work.